OutWooods/student_directory/README.md

 ## Ruby topics
 Topics are listed in order of when I covered them. blocks, procs and lambda's are the three I was least confident with so I started with them first.
 From my experience, this order worked well as blocks link to procs, and procs link to lambdas.

 *Tip: I found it helped to spend 3 separate days on blocks, procs and lambda's and not move on until I felt fully confident.
 So I did one day on blocks, in depth, then when I was confident I moved onto procs.
-So I didn't get the concepts confused.*
+So I didn't get the concepts confused.
+So I have generally  tried to reccomended sites talk about one on its own.
+Although its hard to find stuff that talks about **only** procs.*

 - [x] **Focus: Blocks**
 	- Sites that were useful: